ahartloper/UVC_MatMod/Abaqus/README.md

 Usage is divided into parts depending on the UMAT file used, generally the steps are: 1) collect the model parameters, 2) set-up the user material, 3) optionally specify the transverse shear stiffness and the hourglass control, 4) make the UMAT file available to Abaqus.
 The number of parameters to be specified depends on whether you are using the uniaxial version, or the plane-stress/multiaxial version.
 Enhanced hourglass control is recommended for reduced integration elements, and the transverse shear stiffness needs to be calculated and specified if shell elements are used.
-Details of how to calculate and specify the transverse shear stiffness for shell elements are summarized under the RESSForLabPS section.
+Details of how to calculate and specify the transverse shear stiffness for shell elements are summarized under the UVCplanestress section.

-### RESSForLab (Uniaxial)
+### UVCuniaxial

-This UMAT (RESSForLab.for) should be used in elements with uniaxial stress states (e.g., beam elements).
+This UMAT (UVCuniaxial.for) should be used in elements with uniaxial stress states (e.g., beam elements).

 #### Parameters
 - E: Young's modulus of the material